-The spherical 4-bar linkage is an essential constituent of single-degree-of-freedom mechanisms that have held significant importance in engineering for over two centuries.
-By substituting each spherical linkage with a sectoral rigid panel and each joint with a rotational hinge, an analogous panel-hinge mechanism is obtained.
-Within the domain of origami engineering, such a mechanism is referred to as a degree-4 single-vertex rigid origami, which has garnered considerable attention in both theoretical and practical applications.
-Extensive literature exists on the theories and applications of the spherical 4-bar linkage or the degree-4 single-vertex rigid origami.
-This note specifically focuses on the theoretical aspects and provides comprehensive analytical calculations and examinations for all forms of algebraic analyses.
-We further refer to \citet{chen_fourth_1983} for the fourth-order synthesis on adjacent folding angles and analysis on the locus of the pole between the coupler and the fixed linkage; \citet{gibson_movable_1988-1, gibson_movable_1988} for a series of results on the properties, singularities and reduction of the configuration space under different choices of linkage lengths; \citet{khimshiashvili_complex_2011} for a series of results on the moduli space, cross-ratio, generalized Heron polynomials that can calculate the area of the (spherical) quadrilateral, etc. In origami engineering, we refer to \citet{waitukaitis_origami_2016}, \citet{zimmermann_rigid_2020}, \citet{foschi_explicit_2022} for analytical calculation on a degree-4 vertex using spherical trigonometry under a case-by-case discussion.
+The spherical 4-bar linkage is a fundamental component in single-degree-of-freedom mechanisms that have been pivotal in engineering applications for over two centuries.
+When each spherical linkage is replaced by a sectoral rigid panel and each joint by a rotational hinge, the result is a comparable panel-hinge mechanism.
+In origami engineering, such mechanisms are identified as degree-4 single-vertex rigid origami, which has attracted significant interest in both theoretical research and practical implementation.
+Theoretical and applied studies on spherical 4-bar linkages or degree-4 single-vertex rigid origami are extensive.
+This note focuses on theoretical foundations, offering thorough analytical calculations and insights into various forms of algebraic analysis.
+For additional details, see \citet{chen_fourth_1983} for fourth-order synthesis of adjacent folding angles and the analysis of the pole's locus between the coupler and fixed linkage; \citet{gibson_movable_1988-1, gibson_movable_1988} for results on configuration space properties, singularities, and reductions with varying linkage lengths; and \citet{khimshiashvili_complex_2011} for contributions on moduli spaces, cross-ratio calculations, and generalized Heron polynomials for determining the area of spherical quadrilaterals.
+Within the context of origami engineering, we also highlight \citet{waitukaitis_origami_2016}, \citet{zimmermann_rigid_2020}, and \citet{foschi_explicit_2022}, which delve into analytical calculations for degree-4 vertices using spherical trigonometry through case-specific discussions.

-In conjunction with these aforementioned contributions, the information provided in this note serves as a valuable handbook for engineers, architects, and mathematicians seeking parametrized symbolic expressions for configuring 4-bar linkage-based mechanisms.
+By synthesizing these contributions, this document serves as a vital resource for engineers, architects, and mathematicians interested in symbolic parametrized expressions for configuring mechanisms based on 4-bar linkages.